calmcoconut/Data-Structures/README.md

-# Python-Data-Structures
+# Python-Data-Structures <i>Course work</i>

-Course work
-- Describes course work examples from my Computer Science 242 Course.
-This repository highlights the most challenging sections of the course.
+<b>Describes course work examples from my Computer Science 242 Course.
+This repository highlights the most challenging sections of the course.</b>

 1. Creating a Library
 - Introduction to the course and using simple class structures